Table of Contents

 This being the basic principle, here are the parts of a microscope – you may come across some of these terms:

 Eyepiece tube – which holds the eyepiece lens

 Nose-piece – which houses the objective lens, which may be a combination of many lenses.

-Focus knobs – used to focus the microscope
+Focus knobs – used to focus the camera objective

 Stage – where the specimen is placed

-Illuminator – is the light source for the microscope, usually at the bottom of it – usually a low voltage halogen bulb.
+Illuminator – is the light source for the device, usually at the bottom of it – usually a low voltage halogen bulb.

 Condensor – used to collect the light from the illuminator and focus it onto the specimen

 Condensor focus knob– use to adjust the condenser position ( up or down) in relation to the lighting focus on the specimen.

 Iris diaphragm – used to control the amount of light reaching the specimen.
 It is located above the condenser and below the stage.